rsusik/screenpen/README.md

 https://user-images.githubusercontent.com/19404835/130215780-705e4eb9-330b-4a91-bd1f-b9ec3843556e.mp4

 *Note: The app is created ad-hoc only for my use case.
-It may contain bugs, and the code definitely is not clean.*
+It may contain bugs...*

 ## Usage